RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 divisor, or GCD.
 We can then divide the numerator and the denominator by the GCD and the result will be reduced to lowest terms.

-The best-known algorithm for finding a greatest common divisor is Euclid’s Algorithm, which will be discussed in detail in Chapter 8.
+The best-known algorithm for finding the greatest common divisor is Euclid’s algorithm, which will be discussed in detail in Chapter 8.
-Euclid’s Algorithm states that the greatest common divisor of two integers :math:`m` and :math:`n` is :math:`n` if :math:`n` divides :math:`m` evenly.
+It states that the greatest common divisor of two integers :math:`m` and :math:`n` is :math:`n` if :math:`n` divides :math:`m` evenly.
 However, if :math:`n` does not divide :math:`m` evenly, then the answer is the greatest common divisor of :math:`n` and the remainder of :math:`m` divided by :math:`n`.
 We will simply provide an iterative implementation here (see :ref:`ActiveCode 1 <lst_gcd>`).
-Note that this implementation of the GCD algorithm only works when the denominator is positive.
+Note that this implementation of the GCD algorithm works only when the denominator is positive.
 This is acceptable for our fraction class because we have said that a negative fraction will be represented by a negative numerator.